weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 [Flask]: http://flask.pocoo.org/
 [Redis]: http://redis.io/

-In case you are familiar with Compose already, you should recognise the Flask app used here.
-If you haven't used Compose yet, do make sure to take a brief look at [the overview](https://docs.docker.com/compose/#overview), which describes the app and `docker-compose.yml` file structure as well as `Dockerfile` used.
+If you are already familiar with Compose, then you will recognise the Flask app used here.
+If you haven't yet used Compose the [the overview in Docker Compose Documentation](https://docs.docker.com/compose/#overview) describes the app and the `docker-compose.yml` file structure, as well as `Dockerfile` used.

 ## What you will need to complete this chapter

-  - 15-25 minutes
+If you are using OSX or Windows, you can install Docker, docker machine, virtualbox, compose (OSX only) and kitematix using [Docker Toolbox](https://www.docker.com/toolbox).

+For all other operating systems, you will need to install and configure the following separately before proceeding:

   - [`docker-compose`](http://docs.docker.com/compose/install/) binary (_`>= 1.2.0`_)
   - [`docker-machine`](http://docs.docker.com/machine/#installation) binary (_`>= 0.2.0`_)
   - [`docker`](https://docs.docker.com/installation/#installation) binary, at lest the client (_`>= v1.6.x`_)
   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (_`>= 4.3.x`_)
   - `curl` (_any version_)

-_If you have followed through [the previous chapter][ch3], you should already have **most** of these dependencies installed, the only new tool introduced here is **`docker-compose`**._
+_If you have followed through [Part 2 of this tutorial][ch2], then you will have **most** of these dependencies installed, the only new tool introduced here is **`docker-compose`**.

-If you are using OS X, then you can install these tools with Homebrew like this:

-    brew install docker docker-machine docker-compose

-For other operating systems, please refer to links above.

-If you haven't yet installed VirtualBox, be sure to follow [installation instructions for your OS](https://www.virtualbox.org/wiki/Downloads).
+  >>Note: [Docker Compose](http://docs.docker.com/machine/#installation) is not supported on Windows.

 ## Let's go!